 Frost Nova is not used for much the same reason as Mirror Image.
 Although it can be useful stalling tool in a deck that is built around it, in a straight forward Control deck such as this one, it simply does nothing to affect the board.

 Obviously, as a Basic deck, this list has a lot of room for improvement.
 As you progress with the game and gain access to more cards and Arcane Dust, here are some additions that you may consider.

 Other welcome additions from the Expert Set are listed below.
 However it should be noted that these cards should be added only if you open them from a pack.
 Spending dust to improve a Basic only deck is not particularly efficient, and you should instead try to save dust towards one of our low, or mid-budget decks.

-- Counterspell or Mirror Entity can be included in the deck in place of some of the 3 and 4-drop minions.
-If you access to Arcanologist from the Journey to Un'Goro expansion, then those additions work excellently in combination with each other.
+- Kirin Tor Mage, these additions are particularly strong due to the Secret synergy. or can be included in the deck in place of some of the 3 and 4-drop minions.
+If you also have access to

 For other strong cards to consider, look at our full budget Mage decks, or our Crafting Guide.

 - 25 Aug.
 2020: Removed references to non-Classic cards.

 - 20 Nov.
 2018: Removed One Night in Karazhan card swaps recommendations.